GlennVL-AP/cpp-programming-slides/slides/session_6/index.md

 ---

-We created a polymorfistic animal hierarchy.
+We created a polymorphic animal hierarchy.

 ---